• ISSN 1008-505X

 • CN 11-3996/S

-The relationship between nitrogen fixation, nitrogen absorption, and yield of soybeans in our country and their response to nitrogen fertilizer application
+Relationship between nitrogen fixation, nitrogen absorption, and yield of soybeans in China and their response to nitrogen fertilizer application

 • 摘要: